Why the Child-Star Curse Was No Match for Kiernan Shipka

 Mad Men creator Matt Weiner said that he would meet with Shipka's mom, Erin, before every season to run through what Sally was in for, to ensure that everyone was OK with what was expected of Kiernan.

 Perhaps seeing so many cautionary tales unfold long before she was old enough to drive also helped steer the teen onto her own, productive path.
-She saw where trouble could be lurking and it wasn't over a perfectly poached egg at brunch, or co-starring with Timothée Chalamet in One and Two, or popping up on The Unbreakable Kimmy Schmidt.
+She saw where trouble could be lurking and it wasn't over a perfectly poached egg at brunch, or co-starring with Timothée Chalamet in One and Two, or popping up on The Unbreakable Kimmy Schmidt, or on her travels to Monaco, France and Italy.

 But much like with the Draper family, behind the picture-perfect exterior lurked some serious angst after Mad Men.